 Atmos Stacks

-Stacks are a way to express the complete infrastructure needed for an environment.
-Think of a Stack like an architectural "Blueprint" composed of one or more Components and defined using a standardized YAML configuration.
+Stacks define the complete configuration of an environment.
+Think of Stacks like an architectural "Blueprints" composed of one or more Components configurations and defined using a standardized YAML configuration.

-This abstraction layer helps to automate the orchestration and deployment of loosely coupled components, such as Terraform "root" modules.
-They enable scalable infrastructure-as-code configurations, allowing environments to inherit from one or more common bases (child stacks) by importing configuration that gets deep-merged, thus minimizing config duplication and manual effort.
+command, automate the orchestrate the deployment of loosely coupled components, such as Terraform "root" modules.
+By doing this, it enables scalable infrastructure-as-code configurations, allowing environments to inherit from one or more common bases (child stacks) by importing configuration that gets deep-merged, thus minimizing config duplication and manual effort.
 Each stack uses a simple schema that provides a declarative description of your various environments.
 This approach empowers you to separate your infrastructure’s environment configuration settings from the code it manages (e.g., Terraform components).

 By facilitating the infrastructure configurations this way, developers achieve DRY (Don't Repeat Yourself) architectures with minimal configuration.
 Stacks make infrastructure more streamlined and consistent, significantly enhancing productivity.
 Best of all, Stacks can deploy vanilla Terraform "root" modules without any code generation, custom vendor extensions, or changes to the HCL code.